FRE: French

 Development of intermediate level skills in the language, using dialogues, compositions, samples of language structure, readings, and other cultural source materials, including film, media, and the Internet.
 Language laboratory work is required.
 Taught in French.
 Must satisfy specified PREREQ or pass language placement exam.

-Pre / Co requisites: FRE 201 requires a prerequisite of FRE 102 or language placement.
+FRE 201 Prerequisite: Successful completion of FRE 102 with minimum grade of D-, or language placement.

 FRE 202.
 Intermediate French II (Traditional).
 3 Credits.